Car Insurance is mandatory and one of the major monthly expense for families in the USA.

 Is 3 Times the Minimum State Enough?

-Liability cover of 3 times the state minimum may not be enough but is good enough to cover the cost of total loss for an expensive car like Mercedes, BMZ X5 or Tesla.
+Liability cover of 3 times the state minimum may not be enough but is good enough to cover the cost of total loss for an expensive car like Mercedes, BMW X5 or Tesla.

-People in the USA claim or sue you based on your capacity to payback.
-Your Insurance company will fight back or try to negotiate out of court in case of a claim too.
+People in the USA claim or sue you based on your capacity to pay back.

 They do not simply just pay whatever has been asked by the other party.